 “But at first that car had been difficult to drive just down the straightaway.
 The least disturbance would send it into a series of tank slappers.
 My co-driver Walter Hansgen was such a faithful Jaguar man he didn’t criticise, but I guess I was only interested in trying to win.
 I felt that if we left the car the way it was and it rained, we’d be in real trouble.
 So I made myself unpopular by tenaciously asking ‘Can’t we find why it is doing this?’ with Walter standing quietly like it didn’t bother him.
 Through my constant questioning we finally found that they’d set up the car at the MIRA test ground with a fair amount of toe-out on the rear wheels.
 If the car leaned just a little, one way or the other, it was leaning on a wheel which would direct the tail in a different direction.
 We got them to change it, and it became a normal, good handling car.”

 Initially, Hansgen took the Jaguar into third place but it had to make a pit stop after the third lap and could not get back with the race leaders.
-After 89 laps the E2A retired with a head gasket failure and a burnt piston.
+After 89 laps the E2A retired after fuel injection problems led to head gasket failure and a burnt piston.
 Following the showing at Le Mans the E2A was shipped back to Browns Lane and, though he was disappointed not to have won in France, Cunningham liked the car and asked Heynes if he could borrow it for a race in the USA.

-Jaguar fitted it with a 3.8-litre XK engine and in August it was dispatched to New York, where Cunningham immediately entered it for a minor event at Bridgehampton, Long Island, which Hansgen won in the E2A.
+Jaguar fitted it with a 3.8-litre XK engine and in August it was dispatched to New York.
+To accommodate the taller engine the bonnet acquired the long central bulge which late became the signature of the E-type.
+Cunningham immediately entered it for a minor event at Bridgehampton, Long Island, which Hansgen won in the E2A.

 The Cunningham team then prepared the Jaguar for the challenging Road America ‘500’ on the Elkhart Lake road circuit in Wisconsin.
 A spare fuel tank was installed in the rear boot area behind the spare wheel to give a total of 46 gallons; the plan was to make one fuel stop and transfer fuel from the auxiliary to main tank after 22 laps.
 Walt Hansgen was soon in second place behind a Ferrari driven by Augie Pabst.
 Sadly, the E2A dropped to third place and at the end of the race there were just six gallons of fuel remaining in the tank.